 Academies recruit and employ coaches who are highly qualified in terms of knowledge about football.
 They pay less attention to whether that person understands the learning process and is competent when it comes to the development of children and adolescents.
 In short (perhaps simplifying this somewhat) if he has an UEFA A license, that already suggests he’s an excellent coach for working with children and youth.

 Unfortunately, in many cases this works in the opposite direction, because coaches with a UEFA A license often don’t have the appropriate skills and knowledge about the children with whom he will work.
-He therefore to a large extent uses training based on game patterns.
+He, therefore, to a large extent uses training based on game patterns.
 A lot of information, a lot of isolation, zero emotions and a lack of opponents means that the young player is not emotionally involved in the learning process and therefore doesn’t develop his potential in an optimal way.
 Therefore, taking into account the realism of playing football and all the information that I have quoted here, training in academies should stimulate both hemispheres of the brain.
 The training plan and design should contain only the most relevant information for the learning process (the thinking side of the brain).
 It should focus largely on the emotional zone, i.e. the feelings, emotions, instinct and intuition of young players.
 Then a small but important amount of information combined with emotions, i.e. playing during training, engages both hemispheres of the brain and will ensure the brain learns.
-Players will also be emotionally involved in the learning process itself, and will unconsciously be learning.
+Players will also be emotionally involved in the learning process itself and will unconsciously be learning.
 This will have a positive impact on the development of their potential and individual learning abilities.